0xDBFB7/reprapthermalcamera/README.md

 ![Got you now, shorted board!](/demo.png?raw=true)

 It actually gives pretty decent results; in one pass, we found the short on this board.
 The resolution is limited by the Z height and stuff but was 100x100 for this run, so about 30ppi.
+There's a bit of raster artifacting, but if you make sure your part is secure on the bed, it's fine.

 This was a quick weekend project based on https://github.com/longjos/MLX90621_Arduino_Camera (thanks).
 Public Domain.
 Hopefully someone'll find it useful.